 About Mark C. Perna and TFS Results

-TFS, whose mission is to share and support its clients’ passion for making a difference, is a full-service strategic consulting firm founded by national workforce development expert Mark C. Perna.
-Mark, a noted author on the millennial and Z Generations, has many years of experience working with Fortune 500 companies and has devoted his career to education and workforce training.
+TFS Results, whose mission is to share and support its clients’ passion for making a difference, is a full-service strategic consulting firm founded by national workforce development expert Mark C. Perna.
+Mark, a noted author on the millennial and Z generations, has devoted his career to education and workforce training.
 At TFS Results, Mark heads an energetic team of talented professionals who share his vision of making a bigger difference, working with educators and employers of all sizes nationwide to deliver significant gains in recruitment, retention, and performance rates.

 About York County School of Technology